Glossary of Terminology

 Diabetes Action Plan = Legislation passed to establish a collaborative process across state agencies to ensure state legislators and other policymakers are strategically taking steps toward reducing the prevalence of type 2 diabetes.
 Agencies typically involved include the Medicaid agency, the state department of health, and the agency responsible for state employee health benefits.

-Diabetes Advocacy Alliance (DAA) = A coalition of 22 members, representing patient, professional and trade associations, other nonprofit organizations, and corporations, all united in the desire to change the way diabetes is viewed and treated in America.
-The DAA was formed and began activities in January 2010.
+Diabetes Advocacy Alliance (DAA) = The Diabetes Advocacy Alliance (DAA) is diverse in scope, with its members representing patient, professional and trade associations, other non-profit organizations, and corporations, all united to change the way diabetes is viewed and treated in America.
+Since 2010, the DAA has worked with legislators and policymakers to increase awareness of, and action on, the diabetes epidemic.

 Diabetes Prevention Program (DPP) = The 2002 NIH original research study which showed that making modest behavior changes helped participants lose 5% to 7% of their body weight and reduced the risk of developing type 2 diabetes by 58% in adults with prediabetes (71% for people over 60 years old).